WheatonCS/Lexos/0_InstallGuides/MacOSX/README.md

 export LC_ALL=en_US.UTF-8
 export LANG_=en_US.UTF-8
 ```
-e.
+d.
 Return to the `Lexos` directory and restart _Lexos_ by entering the following commands.

 ```
 cd